🇬🇧Brit Ruins Mexico🇲🇽

 But wait, there’s more… on Tuesday, January 10, I received our fraudulent host’s message implying he had taken a hit out on our lives.
 Thursday, January 12, I received a second request for funds in the amount of $1023.29.
 I laughed out loud & wondered, were we paying for our own hit?
 What benefits did that offer?
 Did that mean that he would honor our wishes to be cremated?
 Would he return our remains to the United States?
 Did I need to give a specific address for that?
 I wasn’t sure what that payment would include.
 Gosh, could I up the ante & just pay the hitman directly when he arrived to not kill us?

-Not surprisingly I declined, sending a response saying, I felt the death threats voided any obligation for payment.
+Not surprisingly, I declined, sending a response saying, I felt the death threats voided any obligation for payment.
 I took more screenshots & sent them on to Airbnb.
-With surprisingly still, zero response.
+With, surprisingly still, zero response.

 Saturday, January 14, one week after the original threats to physically remove us from the apartment, I finally got a call from the Airbnb safety department.
 I told my story again, this time to Abel.
 I resent the email.
 Crickets… 🦗